GfellerLab/SIB_workshop/README.md

 realistic dataset of *COVID-19* patient blood samples followed by the demonstration of how [metacells can be used for data integration]().
 For this, we apply metacell to N COVID-19 samples and perform data integration of a total of NN cells at the metacell level.
-We hope you appreciate that the integration of such a large dataset is possible only at the metacell, but not at the single-cell level.
+This part of the tutorial will illustrate the power of metacells on a dataset that is more challenging to analyse at the single-cell level due to its large size.

 Finally, we provide a workbook of [metacell usage for the RNA velocity](https://github.com/GfellerLab/SIB_workshop/blob/main/workbooks/RNAvelocity_for_metacells.md)